Team Services | TFS 2015 & TFS 2017 | Visual Studio 2013 | Visual Studio 2015

 In the Reason box, explain why you chose to override the policy.

-Check in to a folder that is controlled by a gated check-in build process
+Check in changes to a folder that is controlled by a gated check-in build process

 If you are checking in changes into version control folders that are controlled by a gated check-in build process, the Gated Check-in dialog box appears.
 For information about how to complete your check-in operation, see Check in to a folder that is controlled by a gated check-in build process.